-- 1. Pull the securing clips from the memory module until the memory module pops up. - 2.
-Slide and remove the memory module from the memory-module slot.
+- 1. Pull the tab and open the memory module door. - 2.
+Pull the securing clips from both side of the memory module until the memory module pops up. - 3.
+Lift and remove the memory module from the memory-module slot.

-Installing the memory modules
+Installing the memory